Establishing Paternity – What You Need to Know

 If, on the other hand, the child was conceived during a one-night dalliance and the man never knew that he was the father, the court will likely take that into consideration in determining whether there should be retroactive child support.

 Texas law focuses on the best interests of the child, but there is no doubt that most courts want children to have the financial, physical and emotional support of both a mother and father.
 Once paternity is established, the father can request custody and/or visitation rights.
 In determining whether to grant these rights, Texas courts consider the past actions of the father including their contact with the child, along with their criminal record and any history of abuse.

 Speak to an Experienced Houston Paternity Lawyer Today

-The Houston attorneys at Conner & Lindamood, P.C. represent men and women seeking to establish a legal parent-child relationship through the paternity process.
+The Houston lawyers at Lindamood & Robinson, P.C. represent men and women seeking to establish a legal parent-child relationship through the paternity process.
 We are here to offer sound legal advice and counsel throughout the process.
 Contact our office today to schedule a consultation.